Introduction: Master student at Roskilde University

 You will be ready for the job market

 Make yourself attractive to employers with an education that goes hand in hand with business.
-RUC's master's programmes have been designed in collaboration with the world around us, and they are aimed at those who dream of pursuing a meaningful career.
+Roskilde University's master's programmes have been designed in collaboration with the world around us, and they are aimed at those who dream of pursuing a meaningful career.
 Project work, internships and work placements mean your career can start while you're still studying.

 Close to research and business